talon-one/TalonOne.cs/docs/IntegrationApi.md

 Delete audience

-Delete an audience created by a third-party integration.  **Warning:** This endpoint also removes any associations recorded between a customer profile and this audience.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Delete an audience created by a third-party integration.  **Warning:** This endpoint also removes any associations recorded between a customer profile and this audience.

 ### Example
 ```csharp